 I spend a decent amount of time traveling via airplane.
-My parents live in Texas, my brother lives in Los Angeles, I travel for work, and I also enjoy hopping on a flight for a vacation or two every now and then, too.
+My parents live in Texas, my brother lives in Los Angeles, I travel for work, and I also enjoy hopping on a flight for a vacation or two every now and then.

 Because I am a bit of a nervous flier, I always like to pack everything I know I’ll need—the smoother my flight experience is, the less likely I’ll need to take anti-anxiety medication.
 Not only do I get angsty before and during a flight, but my skin can get hella stressed, too.
-Thanks to abrupt changes in humidity and temperature during a flight, your skin will go through the wringer, resulting in potential dryness, irritation, or even breakouts.
+Thanks to abrupt changes in humidity and temperature during a flight (not to mention jet lag!), your skin will go through the wringer, resulting in potential dryness, irritation, or even breakouts.

 I am not one of those air travel divas who applies a sheet mask, a hefty eye cream, and is jade rolling her face throughout the flight.
 I find it too extra and unnecessary.
 That being said, there are definitely some air travel beauty essentials I can’t live without, some a bit more high-maintenance than others.
-Below, you’ll find my 20 favorites that have helped me (and my skin) survive a flight.
+Below, find my tried-and-true list of 20 air travel beauty essentials.

 This is hands down my absolute favorite lip balm and I’ve gone through so many containers of this stuff over the years.
 It says it’s meant for the lips and body, but I mostly use it on my lips, especially when I’m traveling.
 I find that I won’t have to reapply this stuff very often, as it does a great job of staying on my lips and not budging.